 For the best results, use professional design software such as Adobe Photoshop, InDesign, or Illustrator.
-Also, ensure that your closed artwork file respects all the items on the checklist for closing Your artwork.
-If you are not comfortable with the respective design software, we recommend you employ the services of a design professional.
-This is crucial, as a poor design can, in fact, harm your overall dining experience and brand.
+Ensure that your saved artwork file adheres to all the items on the checklist.
+If you are not comfortable with the respective design software, we recommend trying our professional design services.
+Good design is crucial, as a poor design can harm your clients’ overall dining experience and your brand.

 What Can I Expect?

-We offer you a wide range of options to print your menus as you would like them to be: this includes a variety of formats, papers, and refinements to best match your brand and design.
-In addition, Printulu only employs the best printing equipment (offset or digital), to ensure that your menus have the highest quality level.
-Our process is extremely easy: choose your configuration and quantities online, add the product to your cart, check-out by paying online, and then simply upload Your files.
+We offer you a wide range of options for our affordable menu printing: this includes a variety of formats, papers, and refinements to best match your brand and design.
+In addition, Printulu only employs the best menu printing equipment (offset or digital), to ensure that your menus have the highest quality level.
+Our process is extremely easy - choose your configuration and quantities online, add the product to your cart, check-out by paying online, and then simply upload your files.
 Your menus will then be delivered to your doorstep – free of charge!

 100gsm paper is popular paper used for menu printing.
-The low cost and good quality make it suitable for take-out menus.
-Additionally, The paper’s classy and smooth touch makes it a worthy handout for customers.
+The low cost and comparatively high quality make it suitable for take-out menus.
+Additionally, the paper’s classy and smooth touch makes it a worthy handout for customers.

-250gsm paper gives your menus a strong and premium touch and is thus ideal for classy establishments.
-250gsm paper is great if you want menus that are more robust against folds and worn edges, and represent the quality of your establishment.
+250gsm paper gives your menus a strong and premium touch and is ideal for classy establishments.
+250gsm paper is great if you want menus that are more robust against folds and worn edges, and represent the quality of your restaurant.

 How many pages can I print?